marc-lewis/zorkbox/README.md

 - `docker exec -it zorkbox bash`
 - `.run_zork.sh`

+## Zork manual

+How to play zork: http://infodoc.plover.net/manuals/zork1.pdf

-# Issues
+## Issues
-- Zork saves into wherever frotz is called from.
-When the container is exec'd into the dir will be local_save, and zork is run from there.
-It's not ideal.
+Zork saves and restores into the directory from where frotz is called executed.
+The app will start in the local_saves dir which is mounted as a volume so that saves can be pulled out of the container for portability.